PsykeSPB/EGP/readme.md

 npm install
 ```

-3. Test it with `gulp command`.
-If gulp executes without errors, you are ready to start development.
+3. Test it with `gulp` command.
+If it executes without errors, you are ready to start development.

 ## Dependencies